Group-based cryptography

 Group-based cryptography is a use of groups to construct cryptographic primitives.
 A group is a very general algebraic object and most cryptographic schemes use groups in some way.
 In particular Diffie–Hellman key exchange uses finite cyclic groups.
-So the term group-based cryptography refers mostly to cryptographic protocols that use infinite nonabelian groups such as a braid group.
+So the term group-based cryptography refers mostly to cryptographic protocols that use infinite non-abelian groups such as a braid group.